Porting Applications using Recipes

 crate-name = { path = "patched-crate-folder" }

-It will make Cargo replace the crate based on this folder in the program source code - cookbook/recipes/your-recipe/source/patched-crate-folder (you don't need to manually create this folder if you git clone the crate source code on the program source directory)
+It will make Cargo replace the crate based on this folder in the program source code - cookbook/recipes/your-category/your-recipe/source/patched-crate-folder (you don't need to manually create this folder if you git clone the crate source code on the program source directory)

 Cleanup